-This preliminary plan of subdivision (PPS) proposes to subdivide the property into 26 lots (known as Lots 11-36, Block E) for development of 26 townhouse dwelling units.
-Six parcels, which are proposed to be conveyed to a homeowners association (HOA), are for open space and a private alley that support the townhouse development.
+This preliminary plan of subdivision (PPS) proposes to subdivide the property into 21 lots (known as Lots 11-31, Block E) for development of 21 townhouse dwelling units.
+Six parcels are also proposed, which are to be conveyed to a homeowners association (HOA).
+These include two HOA open space parcels, two stormwater management (SWM) parcels, an HOA alley parcel, and a "village square" (not to be confused with the adjacent, off-site village green), which is specified on the PPS as being for indoor/outdoor commercial retail.
 The subject site is currently vacant.
 The property is the subject of a previous PPS (4-03027) which anticipated commercial retail, office, and multifamily uses on Lot 10.
 A new PPS is required in order to permit the division of land for the proposed townhouse dwelling lots.

 The property is subject to Comprehensive Design Plan CDP-9306-04 (PGCPB Resolution No. 2021-90), which was approved by the Prince George's County Planning Board on July 29, 2021.
 The original CDP-9306 approved the overall Preserve at Piscataway development, which includes five distinct villages, the northernmost of which is Bailey's Village.
-A fifth amendment, CDP-9306-05, was filed in order to remove the previously approved commercial and multifamily uses within Bailey's Village L-A-C Zone and approve an additional 26 townhouse dwelling units for the subject site.
+A fifth amendment, CDP-9306-05, was filed for approval of an additional 26 townhouse dwelling units for the subject site.
 The Planning Board approved CDP-9306-05, however, on April 25, 2022, the Prince George's County District Council adopted an order reversing the decision of the Planning Board.
-Staff finds the proposed PPS is not in conformance with the approved CDP and Zoning Ordinance, as required, in accordance with Section 24-119(b) of the Subdivision Regulations, which is discussed further in this technical staff report.